Peter Martyr Vermigli: Flight from Italy and first Strasbourg professorship (1542–1547)

 Vermigli was widely respected and very cautious.
 He was able to continue his reform efforts in Lucca without any suspicion of unorthodox views, despite a papal meeting there with Emperor Charles V in 1541.
 His eventual downfall was caused by two of his followers, one of whom openly questioned papal authority and another who celebrated a Protestant form of the Eucharist.
-The reconstitution of the Roman Inquisition in 1542 may have been in part a response to fear that Lucca and other cities would defect from the Catholic Church.
+The reconstitution of the Roman Inquisition in 1542 may have been in part a response to the fear that Lucca and other cities would defect from the Catholic Church.
 The authorities of the Republic of Lucca began to fear that their political independence from the Holy Roman Empire was at stake if their city continued to be viewed as a Protestant haven.
 Bans on Protestant books heretofore ignored were enforced, religious feasts which had been dropped were reinstated, and religious processions were scheduled to assure Rome of Lucca's loyalty.

 Vermigli was summoned to a Chapter Extraordinary of the Lateran Congregation, and his friends warned him that he had powerful adversaries.
 These increasingly foreboding events contributed to his decision to ignore the summons and flee, but he was finally persuaded by his conscience against the Masses he was bound to perform.
 Vermigli fled Lucca for Pisa on 12 August 1542 by horse with three of his canons.
 There he celebrated a Protestant form of the Eucharist for the first time.
 When he stopped in Florence, staying in Badia Fiesolana where he had entered religious life, Vermigli learned that Bernardino Ochino had arrived there.
 Vermigli convinced Ochino, a popular preacher with Protestant leanings, to flee Italy as well.
 On 25 August Vermigli left for Zürich by way of Ferrara and Verona.